RobertObkircher/ctf-writeups/README.md

 It follows that `124 <= s <= 125`.

-When I implemented this I realized that I would still need an expanding instruction to actually get into case 2.
+Initially I thought that we would start in case 2, but when I implemented this I realized that it would still require an expanding instruction to get there.

-The final exploit was found with a bit of experimentation.
+The final exploit was found with a bit of trial and error.
 It is described below.

 ## Vulnerabilities / Exploitable Issue(s)